-Whether you are a life-long outdoor enthusiast or have never ventured off pavement, the Adventure House affords you the opportunity to blend academics, community living and backcountry, human-powered adventure.
+Whether you are a life-long outdoor enthusiast or have never ventured off pavement, the Adventure House affords you the opportunity to blend academics, community living, and outdoor oriented program activities.

 "The Adventure House helped me make lifelong friends.
-We lived, learned and played together and it was a great year," - Sarah Hall, Marketing major, Boulder, CO
+We lived, learned and played together and it was a great year," - Sarah Hall, Marketing major

-This year's faculty member is Dr. Steven Fenster, an Assistant Professor in the Biology department.
-He, along with his family, live in an apartment in Animas Hall.
-Check out Dr. Fenster's Faculty-in-Residence Bio.
+This year's faculty member is Dr. Carolina Alonso, an Assistant Professor of Borders and Languages.
+Check out Dr. Alonso's Faculty-in-Residence Bio.

 Fort Lewis College offers family housing in the Centennial Apartment Complex for students who are married or who have legal guardianship of children.
 Space is limited and is assigned on a first-come, first-served basis.